prompt-spark/prompt-scala-framework/README.md

 ## Status

-The Prompt Framework combines productivity and performance making it easy to build scalable type safe spark data engineering applications with Scala specially when it comes to develop production pipeline.
-Prompt is functional as well as developers friendly with providing modular level of transformation steps in whole data flow pipeline.
-With Prompt, spark can scale predictably due to a abstracted and non-blocking architecture.
-By being as static at functional level and more modular at development layer.
+The Prompt Framework combines productivity and performance, making it an easy to build, scalable, type-safe Spark data engineering application with Scala, specially when it comes to develop production pipeline.
+Prompt is functional as well as developer-friendly, providing modular level of transformation steps in the whole data flow pipeline.
+With Prompt, Spark can scale predictably due to an abstracted and non-blocking architecture.
+By being as static at functional level and more modular at development level.

 <img src="https://github.com/abhishekvermax/promptscalaspark-framework/blob/master/prompt_logo.png" title="Prompt Logo" alt="Prompt Logo" height=350 width=800 />